invertase/globe/packages/globe_ai/README.md

 # 🧠 globe_ai

-`globe_ai` is a Dart-first package for interacting with large language models (LLMs) like OpenAI’s GPT series — built specifically for the Globe runtime.
+`globe_ai` is a Dart-first package for interacting with large language models (LLMs) like OpenAI’s GPT series.

-> This package currently only works in **Globe** Platform.
-Support for using it outside of **Globe** is coming soon.
-Internally, this package wraps the [AI-SDK OpenAI](https://ai-sdk.dev/providers/ai-sdk-providers/openai) to handle model execution and output parsing.

 ## ✨ Features